-Employment contracts often cover only the key elements of the employment relationship, such as position, wage rates, superannuation and work location.
-In order to make the contract effective, the law may 'imply' a range of other terms into the contract to ensure it can operate effectively.
+Written employment contracts often cover only the key elements of the employment relationship, such as position, wage rates, superannuation and work location.
+However, the law often 'implies' a range of other terms into the contract.

 Finally, another common implied term arises when an employment contract does not expressly state how it can be terminated.
 In such cases, the law will imply a term that the employment contract can be terminated on 'reasonable notice'.

 Where the parties have reduced the employment contract to writing, there is less scope for terms to be implied.
-The more detailed the contract, the less willing the courts will be to imply additional terms.
+Broadly speaking, the more detailed the contract, the less willing the courts will be to imply additional terms.